 The Ducky One 2 Mini keyboard variant we tested uses Cherry MX Brown switches.
 It seems to take a bit more force to actuate than other brown switches and have a bit more pre-travel, but most people won't notice this.

 Note: This keyboard is available in Cherry MX Red, Brown, Blue, Silver, and Silent Red switches, which will result in a different typing experience.
+If you'd prefer having the freedom of easily swapping out your switches, check out the Glorious GMMK instead.

 The Ducky One 2 Mini is a fairly quiet keyboard with its MX Brown switches.
 Note that different switches might be even quieter, or some like the Cherry MX Blue switches will have a very clicky noise.
 The variant we tested is fine to use in office settings as you won't bother people surrounding you.